HySpeed/CitiesOfEarth/README.md

 + Size: 10 - large, Max X: 80000, Max Y:  38000
 + Spawn_X: 2160, Spawn_Y: 960

-This gives you the entire world (at default scale of 6) while stopping you from creating another world Adjusting the spawn anywhere else cuts the other side of the world Doing any part above/below the equator would also split the north/south
+This gives you the entire world while stopping you from creating another world Adjusting the spawn anywhere else cuts the other side of the world Doing any part above/below the equator would also split the north/south